yadatdtn-ctrl/facial-expression-recognition-framework/docs/proposal.md

 These ranges are consistent with published studies.
 Pramerdorfer & Kampel (2021) report 65–68% for
-VGGNet-based baselines, while Mandave & Patil (2025) report 71.8% accuracy and macro-F1 of 0.689 for
+VGGNet-based baselines, while Mandave & Patil (2025) report competitive results comparing MobileNetV2 and EfficientNet-B0 on FER-2013, with EfficientNet-B0 outperforming MobileNetV2 across all metrics.
-MobileNetV2 with class-weighted loss.
 ResNet50 studies
 report 65–73% under standard fine-tuning conditions, with some reaching ~85% when combining private data or custom classification heads.